joeyshipley/tic-tac-toe_cpp/README.md

 Welcome to Tic-Tac-Toe
 ======================

-This is a tic-tac-toe game using utilizing a negamax algorithm.
+This is a tic-tac-toe game utilizing a negamax algorithm.

 ***Info***